 Description: Specifies the community name for the SNMP notifications.
+Possible values: Any string 0 to 32765 characters long

 Default value: public

 Specifies the location and initial size of the snapshot storage-a temporary file that is used when backing up data by taking a snapshot.
 This file is deleted as soon as the backup is complete.